 Step 2: The Wisdom of Crowds

 As soon as you have come to this first draft it is time to gather feedback across your company about the draft.
 By allowing other colleagues to contribute their ideas to the ultimate feedback form, it will become widely supported within the organization.
-Since the system processes feedback from colleagues separately from your clients' feedback, it won't pollute your future feedback results.
+You can easily copy the feedback form and separate the feedback from colleagues from the customers’ feedback, so don’t worry about polluting your future feedback results.

 Go to Invite on the right of the feedback form you want to use to gather feedback.
 As soon as you’ve entered you colleagues’ email addresses you can choose to use the following standard invitation text: